Juru: Legal Brazilian Large Language Model from Reputable Sources: Introduction

-Across the proposed pretraining, our model demonstrated enhanced performance on the law benchmark, while exhibiting a decrease in performance on the general knowledge benchmark.
-This contributes to the growing body of scientific evidence supporting the effectiveness of specialized pretraining for improving the performance of generalist models on specific domains.
-Such specialization may facilitate their research by reducing the computational cost associated with training.
+Across the proposed pretraining, our model demonstrated enhanced performance on the legal test suite, while exhibiting a decrease in performance on the general knowledge test suites.
+In particular, a more pronounced decrease was observed on the English test suite compared to the Portuguese one, suggesting that previously acquired knowledge is better retained when it shares greater similarity with the target domain of specialization.
+These results contribute to the growing body of scientific evidence supporting the effectiveness of specialized pretraining for improving the performance of generalist models on specific domains.
+Such specialization may facilitate their research by reducing the compute cost associated with training.
+Additionally, the resulting model, Juru, is publicly released to support further research on domain specialization through continued pretraining.
+To the best of our knowledge, Juru is the first LLM pretrained for the Brazilian legal domain.